BurtonAlgorithms/weMessage/README.md

 The weMessage source code is separated into four modules.
 Compilation instructions for the Android app and weServer are included in the ``README`` files of their perspective module folders.

-If you have any ideas, translations, design changes, code cleaning, or large code changes, please feel free to create an issue or submit a pull request!
+If you have any ideas, language translations, design or user interface changes, code cleaning or refactoring, or improvements you would like to make, please feel free to contribute by submitting a pull request!
 Any help is welcome and greatly appreciated.
-If you want to help manage this repository, please send an email to <a href="mailto:business@wemessageapp.com">business@wemessageapp.com</a> Please submit any bugs or crash reports as issues.
+If you want to help manage this repository or assisting with leading weMessage's development, please send an email to <a href="mailto:business@wemessageapp.com">business@wemessageapp.com</a>.
+If you would like to report a bug or submit a crash report, open a <a href="https://github.com/RomanScott/weMessage/issues">new issue</a>.

 Do note that the source code is largely undocumented.
 If you wish to add documentation to the source code, feel free to do so!